 Identify your skills in 3 key areas:

 - Transferable skills.
 Your transferable skills increase your value in any economy.
 They include speaking and writing, problem-solving, project management, time management and many others.
-Check out Market Your Employability Skills to find out more about your transferable skills.
+Check out Know Your Core Skills and How to Sell Them to find out more about your transferable skills.

 - Computer skills.
 Most jobs require some computer skills, from using email and word processing to working with spreadsheets and using the Internet.
 To improve your computer skills, check out courses at your local library or community college.